ddur/Warp-iMagick/README.md

 * [![PHP compatibility](https://plugintests.com/plugins/wporg/warp-imagick/php-badge.svg)](https://plugintests.com/plugins/wporg/warp-imagick/latest)
 * Download free Warp-iMagick Version 1.9.6 from [WordPress Server](https://downloads.wordpress.org/plugin/warp-imagick.1.9.6.zip)
 * Use Your Wordpress Site Admin Menu -> Plugins -> Add New -> Press [Upload Plugin] Button and select just downloaded warp-imagick.1.9.6.zip file.
 Follow WordPress instructions ....
 * __Attention: Version 1.9.6 will __NOT__ be updated from WordPress-Server and can't automatically check for updates on own Update-Server.
-To be able to check for future version updates, download and install (or update to) any version from Github or from Update-Server (as described in sections below).__
+To be able to check for future version updates, download and install (or update to) any version from this Github repository or from Warp iMagick Update-Server (as described in sections below).__

 # Install or Update from Github: